T.anything

 is a supertype of all other types, but is not a subtype of any other type (except itself).T.untyped

-is a super type of all other types, and is a subtype of all other types (which is a contradiction that lies at the core of a gradual type system).
+is a supertype of all other types, and is a subtype of all other types (which is a contradiction that lies at the core of a gradual type system).

 In simpler terms, Sorbet essentially assumes that a T.untyped

-used correctly.
+value is being used correctly.
 But for T.anything

-were a specific type without some sort of runtime type check or cast.
+, Sorbet does not allow treating it as if it were a specific type without some sort of runtime type check or cast.

 To drive the difference home: